 The Chancellor's Administrative Council complements the work of the Chancellor's Cabinet as a venue to improve cross-district communication through the inclusion of the perspectives of additional senior College administrators, especially on operational matters.
 The Council holds discussions specific to the coordination of activities that may impact all three Colleges and the District Administrative Center.
-Items that require consistent implementation that emerge from the Chancellor's Administrative Council are communicated to the College and District Administrative Center personnel as appropriate.
+Items that require consistent implementation that emerge from the Chancellor's Administrative Council are communicated to the College and District Administrative Center personnel, as appropriate.
+Typically Tehancellor's Administrative Council meets semi-annually or as needed.